| |

 The digital PDF version will be sent to you as soon as you complete your purchase.
 If you are outside of the US you need to use Etsy due to international tax issues. (you can find it on Etsy here).

-Many shops are also stocking the pattern, so check your local quilt shop!
+Many shops also stock the pattern, so check your local quilt shop.
 Many of them also have kits available.

 Fabric Requirements